MichaelaSchauer/Device-Monitoring-Sample-and-Element-Precision/README.md

 If you use this workflow, please cite:

-**Schauer, M. (2026), Device Monitoring, Sample and Element Precision for Analytical Data in handheld pXRF studies - Evaluation in R. Supplementary Material to Schauer 2026.**
+**Schauer, M. (2026).
+Device monitoring, sample and element precision for analytical data in handheld pXRF studies: Evaluation in R. Supplementary material to Schauer (2026).
+Version 1.0.
+Zenodo. https://doi.org/10.5281/zenodo.18442146**

 ---